-His recent exhibitions include "Sounds that Grow the Rice", Nagano (2016), "Railroad Siding 2015" at an ex-supply center of school meals in Tokorozawa, Saitama, "A Space to Visualise and Exhibit the Japanese Constitution" at gallery&space Yahei, Kanagawa (2015), "The Anti-War: Resistance against the Anticipated War Exhibition" at SNOW Contemporary, Tokyo (2014), and "Setouchi Triennale" at the former Awashima Junior High School, Kagawa (2013).
+His recent exhibitions include "Representation and Light", Kagawa (2018), "Railroad Siding 2017" at an ex-supply center of school meals in Tokorozawa, Saitama, "A Space to Visualise and Exhibit the Japanese Constitution" at gallery&space Yahei, Kanagawa (2015), "The Anti-War: Resistance against the Anticipated War Exhibition" at SNOW Contemporary, Tokyo (2014), and "Setouchi Triennale" at the former Awashima Junior High School, Kagawa (2013).

 The artist was born in 1976 in Mie, Japan, and has a post graduate degree from Tama Art University, Japan.